bclins/bclins.github.io/fall24/cs261/notes.md

 # Lists are mutable.
 Changes made to a list will be remembered by the computer.
 a = [1,2,3]

-"""Because of the way lists are stored in memory, two variables can point to the same list object.
+"""Because of the way lists are stored in memory, two variables can refer to the same list object.
 If you make changes to one variable, that will affect the other variable too!
 This only happens with mutable types, so watch out for it.
 """